Better Upload

 You're done! 🎉

-You can now run your app and upload an image directly to any S3-compatible service!
+You can now run your app and upload images directly to any S3-compatible service!

 If you plan on uploading files larger than 5GB, take a look at multipart uploads.